hartfordsthistory/hartfordsthistory.github.io/people/spaulding.md

 By 1901 he’s listed alternately as a jeweler and watchmaker but with no business premises.
 Might have joined his employee at [George F Smith & Co](https://sterlingflatwarefashions.com/Res/Part/S/SmithGeoFCo.html).

-apparently real estate investments? took family to europe, almost all children died of fever

-returned back, widow moved across the street.
+Spaulding passed away in Nov 23, 1906, and his widow Susan Shockley Spaulding moved across the street to 458 Castro, where she lived until her death on Nov 27, 1915.
+Before her passing, Susan rented out the house and grounds.

-parking lot behind what is now castro theater was called "Spalding [sic] court".
+apparently real estate investments? parking lot behind what is now castro theater was called "Spalding [sic] court".

-Dies in 1906
-Widowed Susan lives at 458 Castro until her death in 1915